apache/superset/UPDATING.md

 ## Next

+* [8699](https://github.com/apache/incubator-superset/pull/8699): A `row_level_security_filters` table has been added, which is many-to-many with `tables` and `ab_roles`.
+The applicable filters are added to the sqla query, and the RLS ids are added to the query cache keys.
+They can be accessed through the `Security` menu, or when editting a table.

 * [8732](https://github.com/apache/incubator-superset/pull/8732): Swagger user interface is now enabled by default.
 A new permission `show on SwaggerView` is created by `superset init` and given to the `Admin` Role.
 To disable the UI, set `FAB_API_SWAGGER_UI = False` on config.